-The Annunciation is an image that we very frequently see represented in manuscripts also, particularly in Books of Hours.
-These manuscripts have been described as 'a late medieval best-seller'.
-They were produced as personal prayer books for laypeople, although their format and contents were derived from the Breviary, and usually ending with the Virgin's Assumption into Heaven, or her Coronation, both of which episodes express the fact that the Virgin is supremely honoured because of her identity as mother of Christ.
+In a Book of Hours, each hour is dedicated to a different episode of narrative, so that the recitation of the whole office produces a set of opportunities to contemplate a linked series of events.
+Appropriately enough, in many Books of Hours, the texts of the different hours are illustrated by a series of episodes concerning the Virgin and the infancy of Christ, beginning with the Annunciation, and usually ending with the Virgin's Assumption into Heaven, or her Coronation, both of which episodes express the fact that the Virgin is supremely honoured because of her identity as mother of Christ.
 Some Books of Hours may use a Passion Cycle to illustrate the Office of the Virgin, which expresses the Virgin's importance in a different way, stemming from the idea that the Virgin's motherhood of Christ enables him to be born, in order that he should die to redeem humanity.
 Other books may combine Marian and christological illustrations.
-A typical cycle of illustrations focused on the Virgin might feature: the Annunciation; the Visitation of Mary to her cousin Elizabeth; the Nativity of Christ: the Annunciation to the Shepherds (and/or their visit to the manger); the Adoration of the Magi; the Presentation of Christ in the Temple; the Flight into Egypt; the Coronation of the Virgin.
+A typical cycle of illustrations focused on the Virgin might feature: the Annunciation; the Visitation of Mary to her cousin Elizabeth; the Nativity of Christ; the Annunciation to the Shepherds (and/or their visit to the manger); the Adoration of the Magi; the Presentation of Christ in the Temple; the Flight into Egypt; the Coronation of the Virgin.
 The equivalent christological cycle might begin with the Betrayal of Christ, and proceed through Christ's Appearance before Pilate, the Flagellation, Christ Carrying the Cross, the Nailing to the Cross, the Crucifixion, the Deposition, and the Entombment.
 The first hour of the Daily Office, Matins, is often the most lavishly decorated, and even where none of the rest of the cycle of the hours is embellished with images, it is usual for Matins to carry an illustration, usually the Annunciation.
 Therefore the Annunciation often forms the 'frontispiece' to the Hours of the Virgin, and is probably the most common image in Books of Hours.